kazuhiro4949/EditDistance/README.md

 tableView.endUpdates()
 ```

-EditDistance takes on that maginging work.
-All you need is to make updated array.
+EditDistance takes on that task.
+All you need is to make "updated array".

 ```swift
 var dataSource = ["Francis Elton", "Stanton Denholm", "Arledge Camden", "Farland Ridley", "Alex Helton"]